 Creating backgrounds for social media channels is easier than most folks realize.
-There are 2 reasons that using unique backgrounds, images, icons, etc is better for SEO and Social media.
+I’ve been successfully creating unique Pinterest backgrounds that get attention and drive traffic to my site for some time now.
+A good Pinterest background can also be used with a few modifications for Facebook, Instagram, Twitter or other platforms.
+There are 2 reasons that using unique branded backgrounds, images, icons, etc is better for SEO and Social media.
 First, using unique content that fits your website looks professional and creates recognition.
 Second, using brand colours in or with unique content makes it appear as if that content was created solely for your site even if the image or graphic you started with was a free resource that you edited.
 So a Pinterest background that looks unique, interesting and fits in with a catchy Headline will make for a Pinterest pin that gets more views.
-Here are 4 ideas for creating unique Pinterest backgrounds for you Pinterest Pins using Canva.
+Here are 4 ideas for creating unique Pinterest backgrounds for your Pinterest Pins using Canva.
 I’m going to demo how to make the Pinterest background by actually creating the pin using each idea.

 1. Minimalistic Pinterest Background With Canva

 I create these backgrounds all the time using a combination of free Canva elements, elements uploaded that I’ve found from my list of free resources, elements that I create either in Canva, Inkscape or GIMP.
 To show how easy this is to do I’ll create a simple minimalistic Pinterest background using Canva for this article.
 Of course, I’ll use my brand colors and fonts that I’ve already configured in Canva to speed up the creation process.
 I need 3 items to make this: a) my headline and subtitle, b) simplistic icon or graphic that fits the title, and c) brand colors & fonts.